rune-rs/rune/book/src/5_1_primitives.md

-# Primitives and References
+# Primitive and reference types

 Primitives are values stored immediately on the stack.
 In Rust terminology, these types are `Copy`, so reassigning them to different values will create distinct copies of the underlying value.

 The primitives available in rune are: